Joystream/pioneer/packages/server/README.md

 To run the API to develop locally:

-1. `yarn --frozen-lockfile`: Install the dependencies.
+1. `yarn --immutable`: Install the dependencies.
 2. Create and configure a `packages/server/.env`.
 3. Prepare the database and generate the code by running either:
     - `yarn workspace server dev:db:build`: To use docker for the db.